jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/ptp-instance-examples-517dce312f56.rst

 .. note::

    These parameters are used to enable the UFL/SMA ports, recovered clock syncE, and so-on.
-Refer to the user's guide for the Westport Channel NIC for additional details on how to operate these cards.
+Refer to the user's guide for the Westport Channel or Logan Beach NIC for additional details on how to operate these cards.

 The following |PTP| parameters can be applied to the interface of a clock
 instance: